Ryougi-yukiro/MMGS/README.md

-# ggGSE
+# MMGS
-The R package ggGSE is developed by .
-You can use this packages for Genomic selection across different envs
+A R package MMGS is developed by Mingjia Zhu.
+You can use this packages for Genomic selection across different envs whithin different model, such as rrBLUP, bayesian, LightGBM and so on.

 ## Description